-The University of Wisconsin-Eau Claire's transnational geographies bachelor's degree is intended for those who are interested in cultural difference, social justice, ethnographic field research, working abroad, or for those who desire strong preparation for graduate programs in human/cultural geography or anthropology.
+The University of Wisconsin-Eau Claire's geography - transnational geographies bachelor's degree is intended for those who are interested in cultural difference, social justice, ethnographic field research, working abroad, or for those who desire strong preparation for graduate programs in human/cultural geography or anthropology.

 The curriculum within the major is interdisciplinary and all-encompassing.
 Throughout the program, you'll learn the tools, techniques, practices and core fundamentals of a variety of geographical areas, including basic geography, transnational geography, physical geography, human geography, human-environmental geography and regional geography.
 Dozens of electives within those areas allow you to pursue multiple passions and study the topics that most interest you.